tezos/tezos-mirror/docs/introduction/howtouse.rst

 In Tezos there are two kinds of accounts: *implicit accounts* and *smart contracts*.

--  The implicit accounts are the *tz1*, *tz2*, and *tz3* we have used
-   up to now.
+- The implicit accounts are the addresses starting with *tz1*, *tz2*, and *tz3* we have used up to now.
 They are created with a transfer operation to the account public key hash.

--  Smart contracts have addresses *KT1* and are created with an origination operation.
+- Smart contracts have addresses starting with *KT1* and are created with an origination operation.
 They don't have a corresponding secret key and they run Michelson code each time they receive a transaction.

 Let's originate our first contract and call it *id*::

-    tezos-client originate contract id for alice transferring 1 from alice \
+    tezos-client originate contract id transferring 1 from alice \
                  running ./tests_python/contracts/attic/id.tz \
                  --init '"hello"' --burn-cap 0.4